LuisM2012/PPole/spec.md

 let x = 9
 let y = 10

 // This is a comment in the program
-/*  This is also a comment
-    in the program
-*/

 addTwo(number1, number2) {
   return number1 + number2